 So if the cobots you buy provide ISO 10218 certification, you have a certified safe robotic system for your work process.
 But you are still legally entitled to perform a safety assessment of your application for this product.

 According to ISO 10218, certified collaborative robots must provide at least one of 4 safe collaborative applications.
-Here is how they are defined and what forms they take on existing cobot models:
+Here is how they are defined in existing cobot models:

 This application stops when it detects the presence of users in its workspace.
-Whether through a smart vision feature, a laser scanner, or an emergency button, it is designed to stop the cobot’s work by preventing a collision.
+Whether through a smart vision feature, a laser scanner, or an emergency button, it is designed to stop the cobot’s operation before any collision.